reedhhw/bridgefy-ios-developer-1/README.md

 ### Binary data (files)

-We strongly recommend that if you want to send a file (image, music file or other) don't add it as a value in the dictionary, you can do it, but the framework can send this kind of information separately, to give them a better management.
-An example that send a binary file is shown below:
+We strongly recommend that if you want to send a file (image, music file, or other) don't add it as a value in the dictionary.
+You can do it, but the framework can send this kind of information separately, to give them a better management.
+An example that sends a binary file is shown below:

 ```objective-c
 //Objective-C